 Should HSBC's Common Equity Tier 1 capital ratio fall below the defined capital trigger (the "Trigger Event"), the CCSs would be converted into or exchanged for new ordinary shares in HSBC on their prescribed terms.
 The defined capital trigger will be specified in the terms of the CCSs when they are issued.
 HSBC's existing CCSs contain a Common Equity Tier 1 capital trigger of 7.0 per cent on a non-transitional (excluding IFRS 9 transitional arrangements) basis (the "non-transitional CET1 ratio") which has been approved by the PRA.
-It is HSBC's current expectation that future CCSs issued by the Group would contain the same capital trigger subject to approval by the PRA.
+It is HSBC's current expectation that future CCSs issued by the PRA.